timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_Calendar_SelectedDate.md

 #### Property Value
 <a href="https://learn.microsoft.com/dotnet/api/system.nullable-1" target="_blank" rel="noopener noreferrer">Nullable</a>(<a href="https://learn.microsoft.com/dotnet/api/system.datetime" target="_blank" rel="noopener noreferrer">DateTime</a>)
 The date currently selected.
+The default is null.

+## Remarks
-The default is null.Use this property when SelectionMode is set to SingleDate.
+Use this property when SelectionMode is set to SingleDate.
 In other modes, this property will always be the first date in SelectedDates.

 ## Exceptions
 <table>